Affiliate links on Android Authority may earn us a commission. Learn more.

 Don’t settle for limited info.
 Many Apple Watch owners use third-party apps to supplement the Sleep app and collect more details.

 - The widely popular app Autosleep integrates seamlessly with Apple Health and even offers a similar experience to Apple’s activity rings.
-Autosleep tracks the duration of your sleep and the quality and lets you know your readiness or how prepared you are for the day based on your rest.
+Autosleep tracks the duration and quality of your sleep and lets you know how prepared you are for the day based on your rest.

-- Another highly-rated option, Sleep++ provides data-driven sleep tracking that lets you know how many times a night you entered deep sleep.
+- Another highly-rated option, Sleep++ provides data-driven sleep tracking that lets you know how many times you enter deep sleep a night.

 - Pillow offers in-depth sleep analysis charts and a smart alarm clock function that will wake you up at the optimal time for maximum refreshment.